sjiaire/cr-site-natacha/content/sales_commercials/artsy-remera-sales-commercial.md

 **Spacious Warehouse for Sale - Kigali**

-Buy this spacious 250 sqm warehouse located in Kigali
+Buy this spacious 250 sqm warehouse located in Kigali.